bmcmcm/Invoke-Threaded/README.md

 ### Additional Information and Recommendations
 There is nothing particularly magical about using Invoke-Threaded, it is merely a way to avoid some of the overhead of threading in PowerShell.
 It is provided for convenience, there are many ways of accomplishing the same thing using other methods.

+It should go without saying, but do not use Invoke-Threaded for any commandlet, function, or script that requires user interaction as this will lead to quick failure!

 Invoke-Threaded uses Runspace Pools which comes from System.Management.Automation.Runspaces.
-Each 'thread' is a PowerShell session, with all of the overhead that comes with launching a new session.
+Each 'thread' is a hidden PowerShell session, with all of the overhead that comes with launching a new session.
 For this reason, very short duration tasks with very little processing but a long wait times per iteration benefit the greatest.
 For example, pinging 10,000 computers with a 3 second timeout on 100 threads will cut the total run time down by quite a bit.
 Long, complex tasks that are using a lot of active processing and memory resources will benefit the least from threading and potentially could increase the overall run time.

+For commandlets/functions that come from a module, the module must be installed by default for any new PowerShell session that is started on the host, or it may be supplied to Invoke-Threaded and it will be loaded by each session.
+Be aware that the load times for huge modules will not be reduced using Invoke-Threaded.

+Invoke-Threaded will treat local script functions as scriptblocks that will be sent into each 'thread' session.

+When straying from the parameter defaults for MaxThreads, test by gradually increasing/decreasing from the default of 8, for any script where the processing could be complex.
+A good rule is to start with the number of processor cores on the host.
+In cases where the constraint is disk access speed or network throughput, it could often be the case that reducing the number from 8 to 4, or even 3, will net better overall processing times.
+For something like port scans or pings, feel free to try hundreds of threads.

 # Examples: